richardvanhook/databasedotcom-oauth2/README.md

 # databasedotcom-oauth2

-Rack Middleware for OAuth2 authentication against database.com or salesforce.com, and interaction via the databasedotcom gem.
+Rack Middleware for OAuth2 authentication against, and interaction with salesforce.com via the databasedotcom gem.

+### Who's it for?

+RubyDevelopers of
+Whereas OmniAuth only provides authentication, this Rack Middleware assumes you lso instantiates a Databasedotcom::Client while providing an

+ authentication and  you need to query or manipulate salesforce.com data in addition to authentication.

+### Benefits:

+* Hides OAuth2 hand-shake complexity against multiple salesforce.com endpoints (prod vs sandbox) including support for My Domain.
+* Configurable/override-able options for scope, display, immediate
+* OAuth2 Token encrypted and stored in session, supports any Rack:Session type - Cookie, Pool, etc.
+* Materializes Databasedotcom::Client from token upon each request
+* Databasedotcom::OAuth2::Helpers mixin provides convenience methods client, me, etc.

 ## Demos